ibm-cloud-docs/log-analysis/archive.md

 As an administrator of the {{site.data.keyword.cos_full_notm}} service, you must be able to provision instances of the service, grant other users permissions to work with these instances, and create service IDs.

-There are different ways in which you can grant a user permissions to become an editor of the {{site.data.keyword.cos_full_notm}} service:
+There are different ways in which you can grant a user permission to become an editor of the {{site.data.keyword.cos_full_notm}} service:

 * As administrator of the service in the account, the user must have an IAM policy for the {{site.data.keyword.cos_full_notm}} service with the platform role *Administrator*.
 You must assign this user access to an individual resource in the account.